 Herbal therapies with their multiple actions on the body also differ from prescription drugs, which began to replace natural remedies in the United States around 1930.
 Pharmaceutical drugs (many of which were created from a single extract from a single plant) are targeted to “fix” a problem.
 Herbal therapies, however, use whole plant parts which have multiple actions that serve to promote healing, prevent imbalance, or restore harmony in the body.
 Herbalists focus more on the whole person and the goal of living well, rather than on treating sickness or specific symptoms.

 Herbs also work best in synergy with combinations of multiple herbs.
 High amounts are often needed to get the most benefit.
 This is another way that herbs are different from both pharmaceutical drugs and vitamins.
 The body takes what it needs from a plant, just as the plant itself uses what survival substances it has developed when conditions call for it.
-Curious about what combination of herbs and in what amounts can help you roll with the punches?
-We’d love to get you started with a personal blend of our herbal super tabs.
-Mab Tabs are potent, expertly-crafted, and designed just for you and your wellness goals.
+We’d love to get you started with Mab Sticks.
+Mab Sticks are potent, expertly-crafted, and designed to target your top wellness goals.